 It turns out that working for a good tech company which selects engineers against a certain quality bar doesn’t protect from encountering bad code, or at least code that would benefit from some basic quality guidelines.
 That’s why I decided to start documenting the views I developed on a variety of topics over the years.
-In addition to being a useful link to paste in code reviews regardless of the company I work for, this might be helpful to some random people on the internet.
+In addition to being a useful link to paste in code reviews regardless of the company I work for, this might be helpful to some random people on the internet (though the site is terribly badly indexed by search engines).
 And maybe it will help pushing back the age at which I’ll have seen so many 5000-line files riddled with deep inheritance and mutation that I’ll go blind.

 PS: why dicee.github.io?
 Github Pages requires the URL to match the Github username, which happens to be the alias I’ve used for years on online games, forums (or to be fancy, fora) etc. It’s pronounced D-C, and these are simply my initials.